AdS/BCFT and Island for curvature-squared gravity: AdS/BCFT for Gauss-Bonnet gravity

 \subsection{Holographic g-theorem}

 In this subsection, we study the holographic g-theorem for Gauss-Bonnet gravity.
-We propose two kinds of g-functions, one is related to the brane tension and the other one is related to the A-type boundary central charge.
+We propose a new g-function, which can reproduce the A-type boundary central charge and the boundary entropy of a half ball in general dimensions.
+To the best of our knowledge, this is the first time such a g-function is constructed in general dimensions.
 By imposing the null energy condition on the brane, we prove that the g-function decreases under Renormalization Group (RG) flows.

 Following \cite{Takayanagi:2011zk,Fujita:2011fp}, we focus on the AdS spacetime in the bulk \footnote{Note that we are studying the holographic g-theorem on the end-of-the-world brane $Q$ rather than the holographic c-theorem in the bulk $N$.
 Thus it is sufficient to focus on an AdS spacetime with a dynamical brane. }